Israel's El Al Airlines says Dubai flights will be disrupted from Sunday | Business

 Flag carrier El Al Israel Airlines said on Thursday it would not be able to maintain a full flight schedule to Dubai from Sunday due to disagreements over security arrangements in Dubai.

-It has suggested that UAE capital Abu Dhabi could serve as an alternative for the Israeli carriers, should they no longer be able to fly to Dubai.
-But industry officials said that was not a commercially viable option.
+It has suggested that UAE capital Abu Dhabi could serve as an alternative for the Israeli carriers, but industry officials said that was not commercially viable as long as competitors still use Dubai.
 Emirati state carrier flydubai operates direct Dubai-Tel Aviv flights and Dubai's Emirates has been looking to launch flights to Israel.
 Etihad Airways and Wizz Air fly from Abu Dhabi to Tel Aviv.

 ALSO READ